-So now to my burning question: Which flowers and plants are edible?
-This one’s a head-scratcher, right?
+So now to the burning question: Which flowers and plants are edible?

 Summer Foraging Workshop: An Invitation

 Foraging?
-What’s that?
-If you’re not familiar with this word, it means searching for food or provisions.
+Just in case you’re not familiar with the term, foraging means to go about searching for food or provisions.

 Fast forward again to last month, Saira Aspinall of Hiša Marni (Marnie’s House) invites me to join her Summer Foraging Workshop.
 It will take place in Radovljica, northern Slovenia, not too far off from Lake Bled.
 “You’ll learn how to identify plants and forage for wild, edible flowers,” she says.
 “Sounds fantastic!”
 I say, instantly accepting her offer.